ekinbulut/HomeLibrary/README.md

 # LibraryOS

-This project is service oriented application which has no dependicies on UI.
+This project is a service oriented application which has no dependicies on UI.

 Project consist of several layers.